Recirculating Quantum Photonic Networks for Fast Deterministic Quantum Information Processing: Model and Optimal Control

 \section{Model and Optimal Control}

 We assume a perfect fidelity of the capture (release) of the input (output) quantum state of the RQPN before (after) the evolution in the recirculating configuration.
 This assumption is valid for sufficiently short input (output) pulses compared to the characteristic time scale of the nonlinear interactions, $1/\Gamma_{\rm NL}$ \cite{heuck2020pra,heuck2020prl,krastanov2022dyncav}.
 In the following, we thus neglect the duration of the capture and release processes and solely focus on describing and optimizing the dynamics of the RQPN in its recirculating configuration.
 To describe the RQPN in~\figref{RQPN}, we use the SLH framework~\cite{gough2009, gough2009series, combes2017a} to only consider the degrees of freedom in the localized quantum systems (cavities).
 In the SLH framework, the influence on the cavity field from the continuum field of the waveguide is described as interactions with a broadband bosonic bath \cite{combes2017a,gardiner1985a,gardiner2004book}.
-We assume the carrier frequencies of the waveguide fields are centered around $\omega_0$, and the cavity-waveguide interactions occur within a frequency window, $\Omega_{\rm{int}}$, around $\omega_0$.
-Then, the assumptions of the SLH framework require that the cavity-waveguide coupling is approximately frequency-independent across the spectral range of coupling, so the interaction can be described by a Markovian coupling rate $\kappa_m(t)$.
-Furthermore, $\Omega_{\rm{int}}$ must be large compared to the characteristic rates of the localized system: $\kappa_m(t)$, $\delta_m(t)\!=\!\omega_m(t)-\omega_0$, and $\Gamma_{\rm NL}$, as well as the modulation bandwidth of the controls $\Omega_{\rm mod}$.
-Finally, the propagation time of the waveguide fields across the mixing circuit, $T_{\rm{prop}}$, is assumed to be infinitesimal in the SLH framework, so the corresponding bandwidth must be much larger than all the characteristic rates of the localized systems: $1/T_{\rm{prop}}\gg \kappa_m(t),\,\delta_m(t),\,\Gamma_{\rm NL},$ and $\Omega_{\rm mod}$.
-For RQPNs with sufficiently large mixing circuits or cavities with fast dynamics or modulation, the effect of finite propagation times must be taken into account.
-This involves descriptions that include the Hilbert space of propagating fields.
-Computationally tractable approaches to this problem could include matrix product states or explicit methods~\cite{bundgaard2025waveguideqed}.
-Addressing this challenge is left for future work.
+We consider a frequency interval of waveguide modes centered around $\omega_0$ and use $\Omega_{\rm{int}}$ to denote the frequency window around $\omega_0$ over which the cavity-waveguide interaction can be approximated as frequency-independent, described by a Markovian coupling rate $\kappa_m$.
+The Markov approximation of the SLH framework requires that this flat interaction window, $\Omega_{\rm{int}}$, is large compared to the characteristic rates of the localized system: $\kappa_m(t)$, $|\delta_m(t)|\!=\!|\omega_m(t)-\omega_0|$, and $\Gamma_{\rm NL}$, as well as the modulation bandwidth of the controls $\Omega_{\rm mod}$, which is defined in Eq.~(S22) of the Supplemental Material~\cite{grovn2026supplementary}.
+Finally, the propagation time of the waveguide fields across the mixing circuit, $T_{\rm{prop}}$, is assumed to be negligible in the SLH framework, which is valid for $1/T_{\rm{prop}}\gg \kappa_m(t),\,\Gamma_{\rm NL},$ and $\Omega_{\rm mod}$.
+In~\secref{Towards Experimental Realizations}, we relate our model assumptions to the experimental parameters of state-of-the-art photonic integrated circuits.